This is the story of an unassuming and beloved Denison professor emeritus who probably wouldn’t call himself a war hero, but we will.

 After several more weeks of preparation and training, the 44th Division was sent to face the German foe.

 And so it was that on a chilly November day in 1944 near the French town of Luneville in the Lorraine region of eastern France, the 20-year-old Sterrett found himself on the front line occupying a damp foxhole with his friend Dwight Larsen.
 During his first days on the line, the enemy threat was more psychological, as German loudspeakers blared with propaganda messages designed to unnerve the new American soldiers.
-Sterrett recalls individuals self-inflicting wounds to escape the stress.
+Sterrett recalls individuals who self-inflicted wounds to escape the stress.
 After several days, the battle commenced in deadly earnest.

 One day, after completing sentry duty in his foxhole, Sterrett left to get some rations.
 Without warning, the Germans began shelling the American position, and he was caught out in the open.
 As he was trying to make his way to cover, a shell exploded near him, almost severing his left arm, badly shattering his right, and causing multiple shrapnel lacerations to both his legs and his spleen.